beyerh/gmocu/README.md

   docker-compose up
   ```

-- Login with "Administrator" as user and password.
+- Call the address set above in a browser and login with "Administrator" as user and password.

 - Create a new user account and setup the access token.